 Do Not Put Your Kids In The Middle

 Not only can putting your kids in the middle of your conflict be emotionally harmful to them, but it can also negatively impact your custody case.
 Judges want to see that both parents will encourage healthy relationships with the other parent whenever possible for the best interests of the child.
 If you involve your children in your marital conflict, speak negatively about your spouse, or try to get your kids to choose sides, it can create issues when it comes to the division of custody.

 If you are living together during your divorce, you are saving money that you would spend on a second residence.
 However, it is important to ensure that you continue to make reasonable financial decisions regarding other spending.
 If you or your spouse spends irresponsibly, there can be allegations of wasting marital property, which can impact property division determinations.

-Contact A Charlotte Divorce Lawyer For Assistance
+Contact A Charlotte Divorce Law Firm For Assistance